-PROGRAM MEAN: 3.5 out of 5
+PROGRAM MEAN: 3.5 out of target average mean 3.0

-Question #3

-Describe the link between assessment and instruction.
+Question #3 Describe the link between assessment and instruction.
 Discuss critical factors that will influence your instructional decision-making and explain how considering these factors will help you to better serve students.

-PROGRAM MEAN: 4.25 out of 5
+PROGRAM MEAN: 4.0 out of target average mean 3.0

-Candidates are reflecting a strong understanding of assessment and instruction, as well as theories that provide foundation to practice.
+A program mean score of 4.0 indicates candidates have a strong understanding of assessment and instruction, as well as theories that provide foundation to practice.
 Building a classroom community is an area where candidates are also making important connections.
-Because the rubrics were designed with a target score of 3, a 3.5 does indicate that students are still doing well on question #2.
+Because the rubrics were designed with a target score of 3, a 3.6 and 3.5 does indicate that students are still doing well on questions #1 and #2.
 Additional discussion about how to strengthen this area even more will be ongoing.
+For secondary education majors and K-12 content specialists, a new assignment targeted at content area theorists has been designed for EDUC 409.
+Teacher candidates will research at least 2 content area theorists that they ascribe to.
+Because the content for #2 is specific to the learning environment course, additional collaboration with the faculty member who teaches that class for all teacher education candidates is needed.